Dee68/milestone_project3/README.md

 ## USER EXPERIENCE UX
 ### USER STORIES
 As a developer I want to create:
-* a model of an ATM that will ease clients from the hassle of creating a bank account in addition to its normal functions.
+* a model of an ATM that will ease clients from the hassle of creating a bank account in addition to its normal functions of depositing and withdrawing money.

 As a general user I want to:
 1. Easily navigate through the application